or to get the md5, just add that as an argument:

 Regardless of what OS you use, for more on why knowing the checksum can be useful (and why comparing file sizes instead may not be enough), and especially with regard to some interesting info about installers for CF2016 and CF11, do read on.

 Why knowing the checksum is valuable

-There are at least a couple of uses of knowing/finding the MD5 checksum for a file.
+There are at least a couple of uses of knowing/finding the MD5 or SHA-1 checksum for a file.
 (It's basically a hashing of the file contents into a small string that can be used to determine whether a given file shares the checksum with another file.)

 You may have noticed that web sites often will offer the checksum value of a file you're about to download, with the intent that you could check that after downloading it--to make sure you got the file they intended you to get.
 It's been my observation that most folks never bother, but at least now if you want to (but didn't know how, on Windows), you can.
 (Such tools exist for other OS's, of course.
 I leave that as an exercise for the interested reader.)